 Skip to Content

-Your Guide to the Best Hot Springs in Canada
+How to Visit the Best Hot Springs in Canada

-Your Guide to the Best Hot Springs in Canada
+How to Visit the Best Hot Springs in Canada

-I’m not a huge water person.
-I’d much rather be hiking up a mountain than paddling a kayak or swimming in a lake.
-But hot springs… that’s a whole other thing.
-I LOVE hot springs.
+I’m not a huge water person, but I LOVE hot springs.
 After a day of hiking or hours in the car on a road trip, being able to sit in some warm water, outdoors, surrounded by nature… bliss.

 Hey there: Some of the links in this post are affiliate links, which means I earn a small commission at no extra cost to you if you make a purchase.
 Thanks for supporting my website! -Taryn